 First, a proper introduction…

 The orthodontic process begins with a professional consultation.
-Dr. Bunn can perform a complete oral evaluation in order to assess your teen’s orthodontic needs, followed by a recommendation of the most ideal treatment plan and a face-to-face conversation to discuss your questions and concerns.
+Our team can perform a complete oral evaluation in order to assess your teen’s orthodontic needs, followed by a recommendation of the most ideal treatment plan and a face-to-face conversation to discuss your questions and concerns.

-To properly introduce your child to Dr. Bunn and the rest of our team, call to schedule an appointment today.
+To properly introduce your child to our team, call to schedule an appointment today.

 As an adult, your desire for orthodontic treatment may be fueled by a long list of factors.
 Whether you are motivated by a cosmetic interest or you have been plagued by functional complications, you should know that you are not alone.
 Each year, millions of adults turn to orthodontic treatment to properly resolve many common dental conditions.